steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/06_Import_Prometheus_Metrics/README.md

 This pod is not only able to scrape Prometheus metrics, it runs the Kubernetes API extension that collects the cluster and workload events and metrics populating the <b>Kubernetes</b> view!

-So we have an ActiveGate, now we need the exporter.
+So we have an <b>ActiveGate</b>, now we need the exporter.

 The MongoDB exporter can be deployed in different manners.
 It can be deployed via <i>Helm chart</i> and run in its own pod.
-It can also run as a sidecar container in the MongoDB pod.
+It can also run as a <i>sidecar container</i> in the MongoDB pod.
 That's how we will deploy it.

 If you have not already, load the class Github repo in your browser: https://github.com/steve-caron-dynatrace/dynatrace-k8s

 Browse to the `sockshop/manifests/scenarios`, and click on `carts-db-with-prometheus-exporter.yml`

 In the pod template definition, you can see there are 2 containers defined.
-One for the MongoDb instance and another one for the exporter.
+One for the MongoDB instance and another one for the exporter.

 ![mongodb-pod-template-containers](../../assets/images/mongodb-pod-template-containers.png)

+&nbsp;

 Having the sidecar container is not sufficent.
-We must have the pod specifically annotated to tell the Dynatrace ActiveGate to scrape the metrics from its endpoint.
+We must have the pod specifically annotated to tell the <b>Dynatrace ActiveGate</b> to scrape the metrics from its exposed endpoint.

 ![mongodb-pod-template-annotations](../../assets/images/mongodb-pod-template-annotations.png)